 The procedure herein defined must be initiated by the end of the subsequent fall or spring semester after the event that is the subject of the grievance.
-If the grievance moves forward, all subsequent steps of the informal process must be completed and the formal process must be initiated before the end of the second semester, subsequent to the event that is the subject of the grievance.
+If the grievance moves forward, all subsequent steps of the informal process must be completed and the formal process must be initiated before the end of the second semester subsequent to the event that is the subject of the grievance.

-Informal Procedures
+Informal Procedure

 - The student attempts to resolve any academic grievance with the faculty member.
-If, following this initial attempt at resolution, the student remains convinced that a grievance exists, she or he advances to step two. - The student consults with the Associate Dean for Academic Affairs at Fairfield Bellarmine and the Chair of the department to which the faculty member is assigned, bringing written documentation of the process to this point.
+If, following this initial attempt at resolution, the student remains convinced that a grievance exists, she or he advances to step two. - The student consults with the chair or program director, bringing written documentation of the process to this point.
 If the student continues to assert that a grievance exists after attempted reconciliation, she or he advances to step three. - 3.
 The student presents the grievance to the dean of the school in which the course was offered, bringing to this meeting documentation of steps one and two.
 After conversation with the instructor of record and the department chair/program director, the dean will inform the student whether or not the grade shall be changed by the instructor of record.
 If the student is dissatisfied with the outcome, the dean will inform the student of the right to initiate formal review procedures.

-Formal Procedures
+Formal Procedure

-- 1. If the student still believes that the grievance remains unresolved following the informal procedures above, she or he initiates the formal review procedure by making a written request for a formal hearing through the dean of the school in which the course is offered.
+- 1. If the student still believes that the grievance remains unresolved following the informal procedures above, she or he initiates the formal review procedure by making a written request for a formal hearing through the dean to the Provost.
 Such a request should define the grievance and be accompanied by documentation of completion of the informal process.
 It should also be accompanied by the dean's opinion of the grievance. - The Provost determines whether the grievance merits further attention.
 If not, the student is so informed.
-If, however, the grievance does merit further attention, the Provost determines whether it is a procedural appeal, an academic dishonesty appeal, or a quality of work appeal.

-For procedural appeals and academic dishonesty appeals, the Provost will convene a Grievance Committee according to the process described below, providing the committee with the written documentation resulting from the previous steps in the appeal process.
+If, however, the grievance does merit further attention, the Provost determines whether it is a procedural appeal, an academic dishonesty appeal, or a quality of work appeal. - For procedural appeals and academic dishonesty appeals, the Provost will convene a Grievance Committee according to the process described below, providing the committee with the written documentation resulting from the previous steps in the appeal process.